CP04042K/CTF-writeups/KMACTF-UMTN/TRY-SQLMAP.md

 ![image](https://user-images.githubusercontent.com/35491855/154800109-eeb85e75-0387-4288-b1a1-ae2d7c4d058a.png)

-As the title of the challenge, it tells us to try `SQL Map`, but in this case this powerful tool is not gonna help us get the flag, but it gave us a hint.
+As the title of the challenge, it tells us to try `SQL Map`.
+However in this case this powerful tool is not gonna help us get the flag, but it gave us a hint.

 ![image](https://user-images.githubusercontent.com/35491855/154800002-0e97d92c-a1dd-4f22-b57d-4cd5e115c2b8.png)